Mippia/Music-Plagiarism-Detection/README.md

 ```
 This will analyze the audio file and provide simple transcription results with musical segment information, same as demo page.

-Please use this demo for only understanding the concept of segment-level matching!
+Please use this demo for understanding the concept of segment-level matching!

 ## SMP Dataset Overview